 The following represents key financial policies related to the operation of Trustee Student Organizations.
 Please note that the below is NOT a complete list of applicable policies but rather those determined to be of significance specifically to Trustee Organizations given the nature of their work and relationship to the University.
-As previously noted, Trustee Organizations are responsible for adhering to ALL applicable policies and procedures detailed in the State Comptroller's Manual Section IV, A, 2 Policy Statement State Comptroller's Manual Section IV, A, 3 Internal Controls Policy Statement.
+As previously noted, Trustee Organizations are responsible for adhering to ALL applicable policies and procedures detailed in the State Comptroller's Manual Section IV, A 2 Policy Statement.
 Additional source policies are either denoted or linked in the following section.
 The TSOS financial staff will assist Organizations in understanding and adhering to all applicable policies..